tpaananen/airvol/README.md

 ## Credits

-Originally found and modified from this [Reddit post](https://www.reddit.com/r/MacOS/comments/16wkyvu/comment/n6tli2g).
+Originally found from this [Reddit post](https://www.reddit.com/r/MacOS/comments/16wkyvu/comment/n6tli2g) and modified to contain the retry logic etc. when I noticed that the initial set may not succeed.